Forgot password

 The master of way too many abilities.
 Image via Riot Games

 Jokes aside, while Hwei’s complexity is one of his biggest pros, it’s also his greatest weakness.
-With so many tools at disposal, he’s capable of three different roles: mid lane, ADC, and support.
-But, as a jack of all trades, he’s a master of none—at least so far, accumulating mediocre win rates across the board.
+With so many tools at their disposal, he’s capable of three different roles: mid lane, ADC, and support.
+Though he saw quite a rocky upbringing in his first few months, players have managed to master him quite well as a mid lane mage carry with stellar win rates across the ranks.

 Kalista